IanPereiraPrice/Yahoo_Auctions_Scrapper/README.md

+# Project has now been moved over to Auction-Scraper repo and will not be updated here

 # Yahoo_Auctions_Scrapper
 Yahoo_Auctions_Scrapper is a tool that allows for the scraping of all yahoo auction pages of a given search term.
 Also has a variety of stored procedures, functions, and querries to manage the database.
 All quarries are written in Postgre syntax.